Roanoke Dentist Helps You Breathe Easier so You Can Get The Rest You Need

-Sleep apnea is a potentially serious sleep disorder which affects approximately 1 in 6 people and as many as 50% of those over age 50.
-It greatly increases your risk for heart attacks, strokes, and high blood pressure.
+Sleep apnea is a potentially serious sleep disorder that affects approximately 1 in 6 people and as many as 50% of those over age 50.
+It greatly increases your risk of heart attacks, strokes, and high blood pressure.
 You may have sleep apnea if you snore loudly and you feel tired even after a full night’s sleep.
 Obstructive sleep apnea, or OSA, is the most common form of sleep apnea.
 OSA occurs when the muscles in the throat relax, allowing the soft tissue there to completely block the airway.
 This blockage cuts off the oxygen supply to the body and brain.
 The airway obstruction persists until the brain partially awakens the person.
 This repeating cycle- falling asleep, muscles relax, airway blocked, unconsciously awakening with a gasp – is the reason there is never a restful night of sleep.
 This puts extra stress on the entire body, especially the heart.

 What are Some the Signs and Symptoms of Sleep Apnea?